Orlando Property Crimes Lawyer

 Facing charges for property crimes can be overwhelming and stressful.
 The allegations might have surfaced unexpectedly, leaving you uncertain about your future and the potential legal consequences.
 Property crimes encompass a wide array of offenses ranging from minor infractions to serious felonies.

-Types of Property Crimes
+Types of Property Crime Cases We Handle

 Burglary involves unlawfully entering a structure or dwelling with the intent to commit a crime inside.
 Florida law distinguishes between armed burglary, unarmed burglary, and burglary with assault or battery.
 The penalties for burglary can be severe and include lengthy prison sentences.